dogan-the-analyst/Model_Car_Warehouse_Analysis/README.md

 ![alt text](result7-1.png)
 ---
 ### 8th Query:
-- I wondered that the difference between order date and shipping date, so I wrote this query.
+- I wondered that the difference between ordering date and shipping date, so I wrote this query.
 The result is devistating because some of the orders, not all, that come from Singapore has 65 days delay of shipping.
 If you look more closely you can see all of these belongs order number of 10165.
 You can check the full result in the folder of `csv`.

 ```sql
 SELECT